Table of Contents

 - Health and Safety

 Reviewing this list, note the dominance of repeatable, high-volume processes impacting the entire workforce that include tasks of a highly administrative nature (recruiting, learning and development, performance management, compensation, and benefits) or those with heavy policy/compliance-based and data reporting tasks (employee relations, health and safety, diversity and inclusion, compliance with labor laws, HRIS).
-While some of these certainly require skilled and tailored responses at times to help deal with specific business or talent challenges, they are generally made up of work that requires annual updating of their design and implementation.
-What is left then are Workforce Planning and Strategy, Employee Engagement, and Culture, which require continuous attention and management at the local, business unit, and enterprise levels.
+While some of these certainly require skilled, tailored responses at times to address specific business or talent challenges, they are generally made up of work that requires annual updates to their design and implementation.
+What is left, then, are Workforce Planning and Strategy, Employee Engagement, and Culture, which require continuous attention and management at the local, business-unit, and enterprise levels.
 It is those functions upon which an HRBP tends to focus their attention.
 Working on those strategic and complex issues can be a challenge when faced with the common pitfalls of the HRBP role.

 The factors (and solutions) that drive HRBPs into the trap of doing non-strategic work

-Being pulled into doing non-strategic work is mostly due to a number of factors that represent the common pitfalls of the HRBP role.
+Being pulled into non-strategic work is mostly due to a number of common pitfalls of the HRBP role.
 These roles are designed to be strategic liaisons between HR and the business, focusing on high-level planning and aligning HR services with business objectives.
 However, various challenges can sidetrack HR Business Partners from this strategic focus:

 1. Operational demands

-Often, HRBPs are pulled into day-to-day operational tasks, such as addressing individual employee issues, managing administrative tasks, or filling in for the operational gaps within the HR department.
+Often, HRBPs are pulled into day-to-day operational tasks, such as addressing individual employee issues, handling administrative tasks, or filling operational gaps within the HR department.
 These demands can consume significant time and energy, diverting attention from strategic initiatives.

 Solution: Assign clear lines of authority (and escalation) for the core HR functions and processes.
 Conduct an audit of each key process, using methodologies and tools such as RACI (a responsibility assignment matrix) charts to clearly define who is responsible and can be called upon when issues arise.
 Publish those names/roles and contact information so the manager or HRBP can point the manager or employee to the person who can handle the issue.
 Develop responsiveness and closure metrics to track success rates and assign those as performance criteria for those job holders.